 What are research data?

 Research data are the original sources or material that you have created or collated to conduct your research project.
 They can be digital or non-digital.
 The response to your research question is based on the analysis of these research data.
+Research data can have many forms:

 What is Research Data Management (RDM)?

 Research Data Management (RDM) covers all of the decisions made during the research lifecycle to handle research data, from the planning stage of your project up to the long-term preservation of your data.
 Good data management practices are essential to meet the UT standards of Research Integrity and a direct link to the Dutch code of Research Integrity (2018).
 Good RDM safeguards the quality of your research; complies with funder requirements; increases the impact and integrity of your research; and as such, contributes to the university's research reputation.
+RDM starts before you collect your research data, and keeps your data verifiable, replicable, citable and reusable long afterward.

 Many of the activities involved in RDM will most likely be familiar to you: saving work in formats that we can re-open later, naming files so we can find them quickly, keeping track of different versions of documents, backing up valuable data and controlling who has access to it.
 The UT and BMS can support you in this process and help to make it a less daunting, more rewarding task.